EPN-V2

 • Course requirements

 Active participation in the seminars is necessary to adequately understand the course material and themes.
-Participation is therefore mandatory, and candidates are expected to attend all days of teaching and required to attend at least 80 percent of teaching days.
+Preparation and participation are therefore mandatory, and candidates are expected to attend all days of teaching and required to attend at least 80 percent of teaching days.
 In special cases of documented illness, the course leader may accept exceptions to this requirement.
-In these cases, lack of participation can be substituted with alternative arrangements such as writing a reflection note.
+In these cases, lack of participation can be substituted with alternative arrangements such as active reading of the relevant syllabus literature.

 Course requirements are assessed as confirmed or not confirmed.
 The course requirement must be completed and confirmed within the given deadline in order to have the right to submit a final essay.